|

 country.
 You win the war, by making the other poor dumb

 bastard die for his country!"
-"The General Order is always: "The art of using troops is this: "Once we have a war there is only one thing to
+"The General Order is always: "The art of using troops is this: "Once we have a war there is only

-any that can ever happen in war."
+than any that can ever happen in war."
 "Never give in - never, never, never, never, in

 nothing great or small, large or petty, never give in